 JudeFrances jewelry is made to be enjoyed and worn daily with only occasional need for maintenance, especially when lightly cleaned periodically and stored away properly.

 Metals including gold react differently to each person’s body, this is completely normal.
 Keep your jewelry’s natural beauty by following these simple steps.
-Clean with warm water, soap and wipe with a soft cloth.
+The best way to clean jewelry is with warm soapy water.
+Avoid harsh detergents that might dilute or remove oils from the stone.
 If you use other products to clean your jewelry, only use non-abrasive products specifically meant for cleaning jewelry.
 Most products on the market that advertise ‘jewelry cleaning’ may be used safely, as long as they are properly applied.
 We highly discourage using any jewelry cleaning product with ammonia, alcohol, acids or chemicals that are proven to be too aggressive and will damage your jewelry.

 Gold and Silver

 Use gentle cleaners like soap and warm water.
 Never use harsh cleaners or chemicals.

 Diamonds can be cleaned safely with lint-free cloths, commercial jewelry cleaning solutions, and household detergents.
 Harsher cleaning methods are not recommended for home use.
 These include powdered abrasive household cleaners, ultrasonic cleaners, and steam cleaners.